Swikriti-Subedi/la_pedo_dosimetry/README_LA.md

-- This is code for website that can calculate Maximum Recommended Dose(MRD) of Local Anesthesia (LA) used in Dentistry, based on patient's weight and absolute maximum in milliliter.
+- Code for a website that can calculate the Maximum Recommended Dose(MRD) of Local Anesthesia (LA) used in Dentistry.Its based on the patient's weight and absolute maximum.

-- This is only 'one' of the ways to avoid LA overdose, please use clinical discernment, experience and knowledge of the subject matter.
+- It is only 'one' of the ways to avoid LA overdose.
+Please use clinical discernment, experience, and knowledge of the subject matter.

-- All the MRD of LA based on weight, is in 'milligram' and 'with vasoconstrictor'.
+- All the MRD of LA based on weight is in 'milligram' and 'with vasoconstrictor '

-- Both MRD of LA based on weight and absolute maximum is as per FDA guidelines and as mentioned in textbook "Hand book of Local Anesthesia" by Stanely H Malamed, 7th edition
+- Both MRD of LA-based on weight and absolute maximum is as per FDA guidelines and as mentioned in the textbook "Hand book of Local Anesthesia" by Stanely H Malamed, 7thedition.

-MRDs used for the calculation: (with epinephrine)
-MRD for Lidocaine & Articaine = 500mg of LA
+- MRDs used for the calculation: (with epinephrine) MRD for Lidocaine & Articaine = 500mg of LA , Mepivacaine = 400mg, Prilocaine = 600mg, Bupivacaine = 200mg
-MRD for Mepivacaine =  400mg of  LA
-MRD for Prilocaine =  600mg of  LA
-MRD for Bupivacaine = 200mg of  LA

-- MRD which is calculated based on weight will never exceed absolute maximum mg given for each LA mentioned above.
-Therefore, after certain weight, MRD based on weight will remain same ie absolute maximum value.This cutoff weight is not exact (due to roundoff) but tentative value.
+- MRD calculated based on weight will never exceed the absolute maximum mg given for each LA mentioned above.
+Therefore, after a certain weight, MRD based on weight will remain the same i.e Absolute Maximum Value.
+This cutoff weight is not exact (due to roundoff) but is a tentative value.

-MRD based on weight for each LA:(with epinephrine) Lidocaine & Articaine = 7mg/kg
-Mepivacaine = 6.6mg/kg
-Prilocaine = 8mg/kg
-Bupivacine = 2mg/kg
+- MRD based on weight for each LA:(with epinephrine) Lidocaine & Articaine = 7mg/kg Mepivacaine = 6.6mg/kg Prilocaine = 8mg/kg Bupivacine = 2mg/kg